YumaYX/rubydemodoc/input/file/read.md

-This code reads the content of a text file named "filewr.txt" located within a directory structure named "input/file/".
-It's a standard function for retrieving the text data from a file into a variable, typically for further processing.
+This Ruby code snippet demonstrates reading the entire content of a file named "filewr.txt" located within the directory "input/file/".
+The `File.read` method is a built-in Ruby function that retrieves the complete contents of a file as a string.
+It is a common method for handling file input in Ruby programs.